Sequencing - Work in Progress

 ppmSeq (Paired Plus-Minus Sequencing)

 Ultima's unique accuracy feature.
 By capturing both strands of a DNA duplex on a single bead during emulsion PCR, then sequencing both, the system can computationally compare forward and reverse strand reads.
 Any base call disagreement between the two strands likely represents a sequencing artifact or DNA damage and can be filtered.
-This achieves a raw read accuracy of Q60 (one error per million bases) for SNVs, enabling applications like liquid biopsy and minimal residual disease detection.
+This achieves a raw read accuracy of Q60 (one error per million bases) for SNVs, enabling applications like liquid biopsy and minimal residual disease detection9.

 Output and Run Times